Machine Translation

 If you don't have in-house reviewers who can review the machine translation output, TransPerfect Translations Services can do that for you.
 You can send your strings to us via a translation order.

-TransPerfect will take care of the machine translation and the post-editing step, during which a certified translator will review the MT output and ensure that the final translations have the desired quality.
+TransPerfect will take care of the machine translation and the post-editing step, during which a certified translator will review the machine translation output and ensure that the final translations have the desired quality.